Approved by Board: March 13, 2012

 The Saskatchewan HIPA (Health Information Privacy Act) does not apply to the Foundation, since it applies to “personal health information”.
 “Personal health information” is defined as information about an individual’s physical or mental health and/or information gathered in the course of providing a health service.
 The Foundation does not have access to such information and therefore the Foundation is not defined as a “trustee” under HIPA.

-The federal PIPEDA (Personal Information Protection and Personal Electronic Documents Act) – which is also based on the Canadian Standards Association model- also does not apply to the Foundation since it specifically applies only to provincial organizations involved in “commercial activities”.
-The Foundation is only deemed to be involved in commercial activities if it trades, rents or sells personal information (such as donor lists).
+The federal PIPEDA (Personal Information Protection and Personal Electronic Documents Act) – which is also based on the Canadian Standards Association model- applies to the Foundation only in relation to where it is involved in “commercial activities”.
+The Foundation is only deemed to be involved in commercial activities if it trades, rents or sells personal information (such as donor lists) and through its operation of the Royal University Hospital gift shop.
 The Foundation does not trade, rent or sell personal information.

-The Royal University Hospital Foundation (the “Foundation”) is committed to protecting the privacy of the personal information of its constituents (donors, volunteers, employees, and other stakeholders).
+The Foundation is committed to protecting the privacy of the personal information of its constituents (donors, volunteers, employees, and other stakeholders).
 The Foundation has taken the necessary actions to ensure that information in any format (paper or electronic) is protected so that the relationship of trust between the constituent and the Foundation is upheld.
-The Foundation recognizes, and adheres to, the Saskatoon Health Region (“SHR”) Privacy and Confidentiality, and Information Technology Policies.
+The Foundation recognizes, and adheres to, the Saskatchewan Health Authority (“SHA”) Privacy and Confidentiality, and Information Technology Policies.

 “Personal information” for this purpose is defined as being any information that can be used to distinguish, identify, or contact a specific individual.
 Business contact information and certain publicly available information (such as names, addresses and telephone numbers as published in telephone directories- including on-line public databases) are not considered personal information.